Wolf Creek Ski Resort is a ski area located in the state of Colorado in USA. The resort is in the town of Pagosa Springs, CO.

-Wolf Creek is not a part of any nationwide lift pass system.
+Wolf Creek is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Wolf Creek Ski Resort.
+Unfortunately, none of those passes work with Wolf Creek Ski Resort.
+To purchase season passes, you'll need to visit Wolf Creek's website.

-Wolf Creek's slopes see on average 430 inches (169 cm) of snowfall a year.
-That is almost 35 feet a year!
+Wolf Creek's slopes see on average 430 inches (13.1 meters) of snowfall a year.
+That is almost 35 feet every year!

 Wolf Creek Ski Resort Elevation